- Find a Trail

-The Rio Grande Trail follows the course of the Roaring Fork River, between the river and Route 82, between Glenwood Springs and Carbondale, before heading east to continue paralleling Route 82 to Aspen.
-In Glenwood, the trail also connects to the equally awesome Glenwood Canyon Bike and Pedestrian Path
+From Glenwood Springs to Carbondale, the Rio Grande Trail follows the course of the Roaring Fork River, nestled between the river and Route 82 before heading east to continue paralleling Route 82 to Aspen.
+In Glenwood, the trail also connects to the equally stunning Glenwood Canyon Bike and Pedestrian Path.

-When winter snowfall exceeds 3 inches, the trail is plowed when between Glenwood Springs and Main Street in Carbondale.
+When winter snowfall exceeds 3 inches, the trail is plowed between Glenwood Springs and Main Street in Carbondale.
 Certain other sections may be groomed for cross-country skiers.
-For more information visit the city of Aspen website